Baltimore Shifts Focus To Mobile, Pop-Up COVID-19 Vaccination Sites To Reach Under-Vaccinated Communities

 Once Baltimore hits its 65% vaccination benchmark, the indoor mask mandate will be lifted in the city.

+MORE NEWS: Alleged Triple-C Gang Founder Gary Creek On The Run After Failing To Self-Surrender Thursday, Feds Say

-City leaders in Baltimore say 55% of residents have first dose.READ MORE: Stimulus Check Latest: Will You Get A Fourth Relief Payment?
+City leaders in Baltimore say 55% of residents have first dose.READ MORE: Maryland Sets New Pandemic Records On Friday, Officials Still Urging People To Get Vaccinated

 Officials are redirecting resources to mobile and pop up sites to help with more vaccinations.